josh-berry/tab-stash/.github/ISSUE_TEMPLATE/2-bug-report.md

 ---
 name: Report a Bug
-about: I found a problem in Tab Stash, but I don't have any crash details.
+about: You found a problem in Tab Stash, but you don't have any crash details.

 ---